NYC[x] Innovation Fellows

 The NYC[x] Innovation Fellowship first started with a fall cohort of volunteer technologists.
 Read the press release about their work here.
 Mayor Bill de Blasio congratulated the fellows at the end of their stint, saying that, “The work of the NYC[x] Innovation Fellows will have a lasting impact on improving New Yorkers’ lives.”

-Now, a second cohort of NYC[x] Innovation Fellows will launch by the end of November 2020 on a ten-week sprint, with each fellow contributing a minimum of 20 hours per week.
-The fellowship will include a week off during the holiday season and end after the first week of February.
+Now, a second cohort of the NYC[x] Innovation Fellows Program launched in November 2020 for a ten-week sprint, with each fellow contributing a minimum of 20 hours per week.
+The fellowship included a week off during the holiday season and will end after the first week of February.

 Volunteer fellows will gain invaluable hands-on experience solving critical problems for the largest municipal government in the United States, demonstrate how powerful using digital best practices can be for agency partners, and create tangible benefits for millions of New Yorkers.
 NYC[x] Innovation Fellows are also fully integrated into the broader volunteer community within U.S. Digital Response.